 Regardless of your partner's answer, it could be wise to seek outside help for your relationship concerns.

 To address relationship anxiety around fear of being cheated on, you can "see a therapist to sort out if [your] concerns are legitimate or rooted in [your] own insecurities," offers Campbell.
 "If it's just [jealousy], you can work on yourself, work on boosting your confidence and recognizing your value as a relationship partner."

 The Red Flags

-To better understand how to spot infidelity, we asked Campbell to talk us through some of the common signs that indicate a partner might be cheating.
+To better understand how to spot infidelity, we asked Campbell to talk us through three of the most common signs that indicate a partner might be cheating.

-"For example, they suddenly want to try new things in the bedroom; or they didn't used to be protective over their phone and now they are; or they didn't used to care so much about their appearance (getting in shape, how they dress, wearing perfume/cologne) and now they do; or they didn't used to stay late at work and now they do," explains Campbell.
+"They suddenly want to try new things in the bedroom, or they didn't used to be protective over their phone and now they are; or they didn't used to care so much about their appearance (getting in shape, how they dress, wearing perfume/cologne) and now they do, or they didn't used to stay late at work and now they do," explains Campbell.